remote007/remote007/README.md

 - 👨‍💻 All of my projects are available at [remote007](https://github.com/remote007)

-- ❓ Ask me anything related to Python, JavaScript and MySQL
+- ❓ Ask me anything related to Python/Djano, JavaScrip/Node/Express and MySQL/MongoDB

 <br/>